andre-ye/uni/docs/phil/phil-430/readings.md

 - Why did the Stoics make them bodies still?
     - Void -- void can be occupied by body but ceasing to be void when acted upon by entering body
     - Place:place is something else than the occupying body, but is it corporeal or not?
 Bodies act upon their place by occupying it, or maybe space becomes disposed in a certain way.
+    - Time -- very complex but central.
+Time shares important features with void.
+But also... no time is exactly present.
+So the stoics say the present as extended contains a part of itself already past and another one still to come. but also: waht gives the present its presentness is the motion of an intervla or dimension / diastema.
+Time is incorporeal
+    - Lekton -- language as opposed to physics?
+But no -- bodies and incorporeals lead the Stoics to declare lekta.
+A vocal sound is a body, air struck in a certain way.
+Three linked items: vocal sound (signifying), the external objectt (making the signifying thing), and the actual thing made manifest by the vocal sound (the signified).
+Lekton are the things signified.
+Sextus -- lekton is incorporeal and we grasp it.
+But also: distinction between the thing signified and thought.
+Lekton: what can be said.
+Possibly independent from thought?
+Intersubjectivity becomes a step towards objectivity.
+- Are the canonical lekta exhaustive?
+- Maybe geometrical limits can be added.

+Something, Not-Something, Nothing
+- Being something -- the only common feature of bodies and incorporeals.
+- To be something is to be some thing, i.e. some particular thing.
+- The only things left out of the supreme genus are universals
+- Universals, concepts, etc.
+- Seneca -- connection with Platonic ontology, division of species into corporeal and incorporeal
+    - quasi-beings?
+- Seneca -- do the stoics want to posit another genus "above being"?
+Is there some kind of division $$D^2$$, where the supreme genus is the something, but things which are not are also things?

 ---

 ## *The Hellenistic Philosophers*, Long & Sedley